Iiridayn/seedquest-2d/README.md

 Requires GD for the placeholder script; might be fine without.

+## TODO

+* Some unresolved issues with Safari and the popup - for now leave it and track in data analysis

 ## Notes

 `set filename 3d-world-decode-next.png ; import $filename; convert $filename -crop +0+27! -shave 1x1 $filename` to get screenshots